meilisearch/documentation/reference/errors/error_codes.md

 ## `missing_task_filters`

-The [cancel tasks](/reference/api/tasks.md#cancel-tasks) and [delete tasks](/reference/api/tasks.md#delete-tasks) endpoints require one of the available path parameters.
+The [cancel tasks](/reference/api/tasks.md#cancel-tasks) and [delete tasks](/reference/api/tasks.md#delete-tasks) endpoints require one of the available query parameters.

 ## `no_space_left_on_device`